 The new documents bring a greater perspective on what Satoshi did during his public farewell in 2010 and his definitive disappearance in 2011.
-During this period, the mysterious creator of Bitcoin helped with different technical issues, but mainly gave advice on how the team should deal with with the fame that Bitcoin was gaining.
+During this period, the mysterious creator of Bitcoin helped with different technical issues but mainly advised on how the team should deal with the fame that Bitcoin was gaining.

 The community against Satoshi Nakamoto

 One of the most interesting parts of Rizzo’s research is just how critical the community was to Satoshi Nakamoto just before he finally said goodbye.

 Despite being very positive today, the general community feeling about Satoshi had a period when there was a lot of criticism and even jokes about the creator of Bitcoin.